 - OPTION 2) There also a huge array of courses – even some in English – that you can book with Campus France .
 Most of these start in September too, and prices are around 2000 euros for the year for non EU students.
 So again, do one of our summer courses to get qualified first.

-- OPTION 3) Intensive French courses at the Alliance Francaise is much pricier at about 500euros a month but there are start dates all year round.
+- OPTION 3) Intensive French courses at the Alliance Francaise is pricier at about 500euros a month but there are start dates all year round, and communication with them is much better.
 Application is also much easier and you get 10% discount if you are booked on a TEFL Toulouse course.
 Here is the procedure, which you should begin several months in advance:

 - You apply for our course, and contact The Alliance Francaise Toulouse to find out when you can start theirs (asap after ours ends).